 The Information Commissioner

 Further guidance is available from the Information Commissioner’s Office:

 Tel: 0303 123 1113 (local rate) or 01625 545 745 if you prefer to use a national rate number.

-The college is registered as a data controller under the Data Protection Act 2018 – registration number Z6656286.
-This means that the purposes for which the college collects and processes personal data are notified to and registered with the Information Commissioner?s Office (ICO).
+The College is registered as a data controller under the Data Protection Act 2018 – registration number Z6656286.
+This means that the purposes for which we collect and process personal data are notified to and registered with the Information Commissioner’s Office.